 Are you thinking about visiting Croatia for the first time?

 In this post, let’s talk about the famous Plitvice Lakes National Park in Croatia.
-If you need help planning your Croatian vacation, you can read about it here.
+If you need help planning your Croatian vacation, you can read more about that here.

 Here is what you’ll find in this post:

 - 1. What are those lakes and why should I even bother going to Plitvice Lakes National Park in Croatia?